NSF Funded Research Experience for Undergraduates

-Hands-on research in Genomics and Computational Biology will bring participants recruited nationally from underrepresented groups to the University of Georgia campus for 10 weeks in the Summer of 2015.
+Hands-on research in Genomics, Proteomics, Metabolomics, Glycomics and Computational Biology will bring participants recruited nationally from underrepresented groups to the University of Georgia campus for 10 weeks in the Summer of 2018.

-- The first weeks involve lab safety training, learning to keep a lab notebook, participating in a sequence of group Genomics labs in the mornings, Computational labs in the afternoons, and Genomics lectures that will correspond with both the Genomics & Computational Biology labs.
+The first week involves lab safety training, learning to keep a lab notebook, participating in a sequence of group Genomics labs in the mornings, Computational labs in the afternoons, and Genomics lectures that will correspond with both the Genomics & Computational Biology labs.
 Group posters from these labs will be prepared by the participants and presented at the ending poster session.

-- The balance of the ten weeks will be spent in individual labs developing an independent research project in partnership with a faculty mentor.
-For a list of the current mentors, click here.
+The balance of the ten weeks will be spent in individual labs developing an independent research project in partnership with a faculty mentor.
+Click here for a list of the current REU mentors.
 Individual posters will be completed, and there will be a poster session at the conclusion of the 10 week program.

-- Work with the individual faculty mentors can continue during the coming academic year and eventually result in a publishable work.
-Three participants from the 2003 program had their posters accepted at the Bioinformatics Meeting at Georgia Tech Nov.
-12-14, 2003.
+Work with the individual faculty mentors can continue during the coming academic year and eventually result in a publishable work.
+Projects of REU participants have led to publications in Science, Nature, PNAS and IEEE Access.

 Applicants must be undergraduate students who are citizens or permanent residents of the United States.
 Students who have either graduated or recently completed all requirements for their degree are not eligible.

-Note: The academic recommendation form is available in Adobe Acrobat format.
+Note: The academic recommendation form is available as a PDF.

 Each participant will receive a $5,000 stipend toward food and expenses, travel money up to the program limit, a shared dorm room on the same floor with the NSF funded REU programs in Physics and Microbiology, free transportation on campus, lab safety training and preparation to work in any type scientific lab.